Captodative effect: Substituent effect on reaction rates

 Certain substituents are better at stabilizing radical centers than others.
 This is influenced by the substituent's ability to delocalize the radical ion in the transition state structure.
 Delocalizing the radical ion stabilizes the transition state structure.
 As a result, the energy of activation decreases, enhancing the rate of the overall reaction.
 According to the captodative effect, the rate of a reaction is the greatest when both the EDG and EWG are able to delocalize the radical ion in the transition state structure.

-Ito and co-workers observed the rate of addition reactions of arylthiyl radical to disubstituted olefins.
+Ito and co-workers observed the rate of addition reactions of aryl thiol radical to disubstituted olefins.
 The olefins contained an EWG nitrile group and varying EDGs and the effect of varying EDGs on the rate of the addition reactions was observed.
 The process studied was: